GitHub permissions

 Without the application installed, GitHub will reject any attempts to commit changes.

-GitHub OAuth App permission
+GitHub OAuth App permissions

 Moderne requires a select number of OAuth scopes necessary to help you transform your code.